 All plastics can be reprocessed and reused for the manufacturing of other products.
-Once plastic tubing has reached the end of its usefulness, it can be sent back to the manufacturer to be processed into pellets or resin and sent through extrusion a second time.
+Once plastic tubing has reached the end of its usefulness, it can be sent back to be repurposed and remanufactured as pellets or resin and sent through extrusion a second time.

 The number of materials used to manufacture plastic tubing is matched by the number of types of plastic tubing, which ranges from highly sanitary tubes used in cleanrooms and surgery to drainage tubes for sewage and waste removal.
 Plastic tubing is engineered and designed to fit specific applications and can be formed, shaped, and configured for any number of conditions.

 Heat shrinkable tubing is used as insulation for wiring.
-It is placed around the wire and then shrunk to fit snuggly.
+It is placed around the wire and then shrunk to fit snugly.
 It is resistant to fuels, lubricants, acids, and solvents at high temperatures.

 Square plastic tubing has limited use and is sometimes used for its appearance.
 It has the same functions as cylindrical tubing and is able to transport liquids and gases.
 Due to its strength, it is included in the production of lawn furniture.

-Hard or rigid plastic tubing is made from all of the different types of fabricating materials.
-It is used as a conduit or construction material and has multiple industrial applications.
+Hard or rigid plastic tubing is made from all the different types of fabricating materials.
+It is used as a conduit or as construction material and has multiple industrial applications.

 The USDA regulates equipment used in the production of meat and poultry products.
 The Food Safety and Inspection Service (FSIS), a department of the USDA, provides guidelines regarding several aspects of food production following FDA requirements listed in CFR 9.

 The 3A-Dairy group is a voluntary organization that has the goal of improving the quality, standards, and equipment used in the production of dairy products.
 Its main focus is enhancing the sanitary conditions involved in production.
-The organization works with food handling manufacturers that are interested in improving their methods and gives a 3-A Sanitary Standards, Inc. compliance seal to those who meet their requirements.
+The organization works with food handling manufacturers that are interested in improving their methods.
+It gives a 3-A Sanitary Standards, Inc. compliance seal to those who meet their requirements.